-Figure 6 – The assembly to be installed between the , consisting of TCLD collimator, support, beam pipe for the other beam, and bypass.
+Figure 6 – The assembly to be installed between the at the location of the IP2 connection cryostats, consisting of TCLD collimator, support, beam pipe for the other beam, and cryo-bypass.
 Courtesy of L. Gentini.

 Table 1 — Detailed parameters of the TCLD collimator.